kaushikkanetkar/kaushikkanetkar.github.io/_posts/2017-08-10-titanic-kaggle.markdown

 Python is very powerful.
 I used numpy, seaborn and pandas to:
 - Read CSVs
-- Plot graphs; because graphs and plots are always fun to see is a particular feature can give some signals.
+- Plot graphs; because graphs and plots are always fun to see if a particular feature can give some signals.
-- Group features and co-relate with the label field (plot feature "x" v/s "Survived" field)
+- Group features and co-relate with the label field (plot an engineered feature "x" v/s "Survived" field)
-- Analyze certain parts of the features, if not all (eg: just the title out of a name)
+- Analyze certain parts of the features, if not all (eg: just the title out of a name, or the length of a name)

 Here's what I deduced from the features that are affecting the chances of survival: (X_modified)
 - Age not known